zachion/TMDB.net/README.md

 ﻿# TMDB.net
-I have developed a a TMDP wrapper manager using Asp.NET MVC 5 This is a web application with a two main view areas (2 pages) for viewing popular movies and movie specific information.
+I have developed a a TMDB wrapper manager using Asp.NET MVC 5 This is a web application with a two main view areas (2 pages) for viewing popular movies and movie specific information.